 11.55.1.5.2.6.2 Threshold-based reporting phase

-Threshold-based reporting is optional and may be present in a TB sensing measurement instance in which the sensing responder is in the role of sensing receiver.
-A sensing initiator may implement the threshold-based reporting for the purpose of finding out the sensing responder(s) with their CSI variation values greater than or equal to the CSI variation threshold values assigned to them , and triggering the feedbacks from those sensing responder(s).
+Threshold-based reporting is optional and may be present in a TB sensing measurement exchange in which the sensing responder is in the role of sensing receiver.
+A sensing initiator may implement the threshold-based reporting for the purpose of finding out the sensing responder(s) with their CSI variation values greater than or equal to the CSI variation threshold values assigned to them in the corresponding Measurement Request frame(s), and then transmit a Sensing Reporting Trigger frame to obtain Sensing Measurement Report frame(s) from those sensing responder(s).

 CID 1434